 For my two newspaper columns, The Evening Sun and Huntington News, I serialized The Happy Store—a collection of stories about the joys of retail—and a whimsical novel, Parking Space: A Love Story…along with other yarns that struck my fancy.

-My urban fable, My Mostly Happy Life: Autobiography of a Climbing Tree, is an illustrated fantasy which I loved writing, as it allowed me to strap wings on my imagination and fly.
+My urban fable, My Mostly Happy Life: Autobiography of a Climbing Tree, is an illustrated fantasy which allowed me to strap wings on my imagination and fly.